evertzner/weather/README.md

 - See current weather
 - See weather for following hours
-- See weather forecast for next 5 days
+- See weather forecast for following days
 - Change city weather by searching it

 ### Screenshots